-- The only required vaccine for Bolivia is the yellow fever shot.
+- There is potential for yellow fever transmission in parts of Bolivia.
 The government of Bolivia requires proof of yellow fever vaccination if you are traveling from a country with risk of yellow fever.
+The Ministry of Health of Bolivia has also indicated that people visiting yellow fever risk areas in the country should carry a yellow fever vaccination card.
 We flew to La Paz from Cusco, Peru and were not asked to show our International Certificate of Vaccination once we arrived.
 It’s best to have proof of vaccination though, just in case.

 - Due to a medical condition, I cannot get the yellow fever vaccine.
 I was told by the Bolivian embassy that a letter/medical certificate from my doctor stating contraindication would be accepted by officials if asked to show proof of vaccination.